-- implement in order to address the findings to improve school safety and security. - 3.
+- 1. On an annual basis the school safety specialist will review district and charter school policies and procedures for compliance with state law and rules and ensure the timely and accurate submission of the school environmental safety incident report (FSSAT) to the Department. - 2.
+The School Safety Specialist must provide recommendations to the superintendent and school board at a publicly noticed board meeting identifying strategies and activities that the Board should implement in order to address the findings to improve school safety and security. - 3.
 No later than November 1, the School Safety Specialist shall submit a district best-practice assessment in the FSSAT that includes the school board's action(s) to the school security risk assessment findings and recommendations provided to them. - 4.
 Provide training and resources to students and staff in matters relating to mental health awareness and assistance; emergency procedures (including active assailant training), and school safety and security. - 5.
 The School Safety Specialist will develop a process related to safety used to identify and correct instances of noncompliance at the school. - a.
 Deficiencies relating to safe-school officer coverage must be resolved by the next school day. - b.
-Within 24 hours, the School Safety Specialist must notify the Office of Safe Schools of the deficiencies related to safe-school officer coverage and any instance of noncompliance that is determined to be an imminent threat to the health, safety and welfare of students or staff.
+Within 24 hours, the School Safety Specialist must notify the Office of Safe Schools of the deficiencies related to safeschool officer coverage and any instance of noncompliance that is determined to be an imminent threat to the health, safety and welfare of students or staff.
 The Office of Safe Schools shall be notified within three (3) days of any instance of noncompliance that is not corrected within 60 days. - 6.
-The School Safety Specialist shall notify the district's uperintendent if there is a suspected deficiency of the district's and/or a school's noncompliance. - D. A review of each school's security provisions shall be conducted annually by the principal with a written report submitted to the Superintendent or designee for submission to the Board for review. - E. Each school's emergency plan shall include security provisions including emergency lockdown procedures. - F. Establishing policies and procedures for the prevention of violence on school grounds; including assessment of and intervention with individuals whose behavior poses a threat to the safety of the school community.
+The School Safety Specialist shall notify the district's superintendent if there is a suspected deficiency of the district's and/or a school's noncompliance.

-- G. Adhering to background screening procedures for all staff, volunteers and mentors. - H. Security trailers may be located on school property.
+- D. A review of each school's security provisions shall be conducted annually by the principal with a written report submitted to the Superintendent or designee for submission to the Board for review. - E. Each school's emergency plan shall include security provisions including emergency lockdown procedures. - F. Policies and procedures for the prevention of violence on school grounds; including assessment of and intervention with individuals whose behavior poses a threat to the safety of the school community shall be established. - G. Background screening procedures for all staff, volunteers, and mentors shall be adhered to. - H. Security trailers may be located on school property.